Derek Chauvin should not have knelt on George Floyd’s neck after he stopped resisting, former sergeant testifies

 Derek Chauvin defends restraint of George Floyd in newly disclosed body-cam video, saying he was ‘probably on something’

-Ross, who began dating Floyd in 2017, wept on the witness stand as she recalled for a jury the arc of their three-year relationship, from the first moment she heard the man’s “deep Southern voice” to their shared struggle with an opioid addiction that they had both repeatedly tried and failed to escape.
+Ross, who began dating Floyd in 2017, wept on the witness stand as she recalled for a jury the arc of their three-year relationship, from the first moment she heard the man’s “deep Southern voice” to their shared struggle with an opioid addiction that they had both repeatedly tried to escape.

-“Our story, it’s a classic story of how many people get addicted to opioids,” said Ross, 45, describing how they had both become hooked on the powerful pain medication after being prescribed it for injuries.
+“Our story, it’s a classic story of how many people get addicted to opioids,” said Ross, 45, describing how they had both become dependent on the powerful pain medication after being prescribed it for injuries.

 “We both suffer from chronic pain — mine was in my neck and his was in his back,” Ross testified.
 “We both had prescriptions.
 After the prescriptions were filled, we got addicted and tried really hard to break that addiction many times.”

-Ross said they bought opioids, mostly OxyContin and oxycodone, off the black market and through street purchases.
+Ross said they bought opioids, mostly oxycodone, off the black market and through street purchases.

 “Addiction, in my opinion, is a lifelong struggle and something that we dealt with every day,” she said.
 “It’s something that doesn’t come and go.
 It’s something we dealt with forever.”